Klivree/dogify/README.md

 # Dogify
 This is a simple prototype for the Dogify application (SOEN 357 Concordia University).
-To run it, please open the index.html in the app folder.
-Navigtion is available in this prototype.

 ## Website available here: https://klivree.github.io/dogify/